 One that has scattered data back to 1920s Cambridge Bay that seems to show what Tamino claims.
-But look at all the missing data) which shows that the summer of 1930 was the warmest summer in the record, but the missing data in other months made it impossible to compute an annual number.
+But look at all the missing data in the early record.
+The link shows that the summer of 1930 was the warmest summer in the entire record, but the missing data in other months made it impossible to compute an annual number.